-This is one of those great classic books in marketing, but it’s the first book that helps you understand how to deal with communicating to skeptics and the media over-run public.
-It mostly describes and talks about the most revolutionary way to approach the need to have a “position” in future and prospective customers’ mindset.
+This is one of those great classic books in marketing, but it’s the first book that helps you understand how to deal with communicating with skeptics and the media over-run public.
+It mostly describes and talks about the most revolutionary way to approach the need to have a “position” in the future and prospective customers’ mindset.
 It tells a tale that reflects how a company has its own strengths and weaknesses and even addresses those of competitors.
-With this book, you’ll learn not just how to use the most advanced and popular ad techniques but will help you better perfect the art of capturing the biggest market shares and on how to become an infamous household name.
+With this book, you’ll learn not just how to use the most advanced and popular ad techniques but will help you better perfect the art of capturing the biggest market shares and how to become an infamous household name.

 Things to look out for in this book:

-- The use of the most advanced and popular ad techniques, but will help you better perfect the art of capturing the biggest market shares and on how to become an infamous household name.
+- The use of the most advanced and popular ad techniques, but will help you better perfect the art of capturing the biggest market shares and how to become an infamous household name.

-- Building a strong strategy around your competitors weaknesses
+- Building a strong strategy around your competitor’s weaknesses

 - How to reposition your strong competitors and create their weak areas